rafaqz/Stencils.jl/README.md

    ▀
 ```

-You can also make up arbitrary shapes:
+But you can also make up arbitrary shapes:

 ```julia
 julia> Positional((-1, 1), (-2, -1), (1, 0), (-2, 2))